The Loisaida Center is proud to announce

-After graduating Trinity College with a BA in Theatre & Dance, Rosado performed in works by Anabella Lenzu, Deborah Goffe of Scapegoat Garden, Lindsey Dietz Marchant, Carmen Caceres of Dance Action, and Leyya Mona Tawil of Dance Elixr.
-He studied with George Emilio Sanchez during Hemispheric Institute‘s Summer 2015 EMERGEnyc Performer’s Program.
+After graduating Trinity College with a B.A. in theater and dance, Rosado performed in works by Anabella Lenzu, Deborah Goffe of Scapegoat Garden, Lindsey Dietz Marchant, Carmen Caceres of Dance Action, and Leyya Mona Tawil of Dance Elixr.
+He studied with George Emilio Sanchez during Hemispheric Institute‘s Summer 2015 EMERGENYCPerformer’s Program.

 Rosado has choreographed performances for Ange Noir Café via Chez Bushwick’s ’24 hour Choreographer’s Project’, Issue Project Room & the Eden’s Expressway Open Performance Series via Movement Research, Bronx Academy of Arts & Dance via their Blaktinx 2015 & Out Like That!
 2016 Performance Series & Dancing While Black’s Masculinities Reborn Series, Gallatin Arts Festival‘s Black Lives Matter series, The Moon Show, and The Judson Church Open Performance Series.

 As curator, Anthony has presented the “Universal Humyn Love Series” at Make the Road NY, the “#NativeBushwick Artist Lecture Series” at Brooklyn Fire Proof, here at the Loisaida Center, and Progress in Five Myles Gallery.
 He was a 2016 artist-in-residence with Chez Bushwick and is currently the 2018 artist-in-residence at the Loisaida Center.
 Anthony is also curating and organizing group-led workshops, performances, and discussion series as founder of the Testourmonials Project.